 It never hurts to read through the park rules and regulations before packing.
 Some ballparks don’t allow tents or other items so save yourself the trouble.
-Also, depending on the type of ballpark you may want bleacher seats instead of a folding chair so it’s nice to know before you go.
+Also, depending on the ballpark you may want bleacher seats instead of a folding chair since some parks have a wall half way up.

 Sunflower seeds (check the ballpark rules to see if they are allowed.
 If they are, Menards has a good variety).

 Dried fruit, fruit cups, apple slices, or fresh fruit

 Nuts or Trail mix –

 Sandwiches / LaGondola Torpedo Sandwiches – ask and they will seperate the meat from the bread so you can assemble later.

 What did I forget?
 Let me know in the comments below and I’ll add it.

 Download and print the list below and keep it handy for your next tournament.
 I hope it helps!!

 Have a SAFE and FUN baseball season!!